LCD-Smartie/LCDSmartie/README.md

 - Many more under the hood fixes

 ### Roadmap
-As I'm only one man that does this in my spare time I probably will not get to work on it as much as I'd like but, I will try to bring fixes and updates as often as i can.
+As I'm only one man that does this in my spare time I probably will not get to work on it as much as I'd like but, I will try to bring fixes and updates as often as I can.

 ### Get LCDSmartie
 download here - [latest](https://github.com/stokie-ant/lcdsmartie-laz/releases/latest)